devd4n/quansible/README.md

 ## Import roles

 The init script imports all roles defined by the requirments.txt file via the ansible-galaxy functionality.
+The roles have to be created with "ansible-galaxy init" command. (see "Create own roles and create a github repo")
 <br>It can also be triggered after editing requirements.txt by
 `./quansible.sh update-roles`
 the initial requirements file contains all Roles which are created or used by the owner of this repository.